Listen to this Article::

-Misconceptions on the first peel of a tattoo
+Misconceptions on the first peel of a tattoo.

 I also have run across many articles giving a timeline of months for a tattoo to be through the first peel.
 While this timeline may be adequate with some artists who do not understand skin function or what happens when you overwork the skin, most first peels should occur within the first 7-10 days, not 4-6 weeks after the procedure.

-The Stages of Healing a Tattoo
+The Stages of Healing a Tattoo.

-- During this time you will notice the pigment in the skin become less vibrant, be swollen and start to develop a mild, thin scab over the area that had been tattooed.
+- During this time, you will notice the pigment in the skin become less vibrant, swollen, and developing a mild, thin scab over the area that had been tattooed.
 Macrophages in the body (specialized cells that capture and destroy pathogens) contain the pigment particles introduced during a tattoo procedure.
 These specialized immune cells “eat” the pigment particles and hold them in place.

-- This process starts as soon as the scabs that have formed on the upper layers of skin start to fall off naturally and can last anywhere from 2 weeks to 6 months.
-On average this settling of the skin and consolidation of pigment lasts around 2 months.
+- This process starts as soon as the scabs formed on the upper layers of skin start to fall off naturally and can last anywhere from 2 weeks to 6 months.
+On average, this settling of the skin and consolidation of pigment lasts around two months.

 - During this stage, the skin has adapted to the newly introduced pigment and adjusts the saturation sections as macrophage interaction (dying off and being replaced with newer cells) redistributes the pigment is ways that eases the distributed skin tension.
 The settling process will cause the pigment to “bleed out” a little and make the tattoo look less focused as time passes.
 This process is continuous and will affect your tattoo for your lifetime (or the lifetime of the tattoo).

 Let’s cover the products used most commonly in aftercare regiments and toss out a few pros/cons with each type-

-Lotions creams and gels
+Lotions creams and gels.

 - In arid climates, there is a decreased ability of lotions to retain enough moisture in the skin to promote faster healing.
 You will need to reapply more often which may result in a mixed over-moisturized/under-moisturized situation with the affected area of skin.
 You may also unknowingly introduce pathogens to an open wound by touching it more often.
 This can result in a higher incidence of infection.

 For larger areas of skin to be covered, there can be an inconsistent level of beneficial moisture applied.
 Along with the increased amount of damage that increases the amount of moisture lost by the skin, there can be a dehydrating effect that will increase the amount of discarded tissue collected on the surface of the skin (increased scabbing).
-There are also additives that are more often found in lotions that can cause allergic reactions and with a new tattoo, and when healing a fresh wound we want to avoid any possible reactions.
+There are also additives that are more often found in lotions that can cause allergic reactions and with a new tattoo, and when healing a fresh wound, we want to avoid any possible reactions.

 Usually an oil or wax-based moisturizer that is applied to the skin.
 It acts in a way that stops the skin losing moisture due to evaporation by creating a barrier where the skin won’t be able to lose moisture due to TEWL.